fivestones/family-organizer/README.md

     * Associate To dos with a particular person
     * Regular lists
 * Meal plan
+    * Connections to mealie for recipes and meal planning
 * Family chores/rewards tracking
+    * See all chores with avatars for which person/people are assigned
+    * See chores due for calandar view
+    * Set multiple assignees for a chore, and to have it optionally alternate between the assignees
+    * Set auto repeats for chores with simple or complicated repeat patterns, using rrule rules
+    * Set relative value of a chore for rewards/allowance calculations
+    * Keep track of rewards/money accounts per person
 * Dashboard view for keyboardless/mouseless usage
 * Photo stream
 * Extension-capible